-So, to refresh your memory from the last post, here’s what kind of numbering we’re covering today:
+So, to refresh your memory from last time, here's what kind of numbering we're covering in this lesson:

 We’re gradually moving up the scale in terms of complexity and flexibility here.
 In the last example, the paragraphs always started with the numbers themselves (1, II, c, etc.).
 Here, we’re able to embed text like “Article” and “Section” within the numbering scheme.